-Color schemes and the theory of color are a somewhat complex topic.
+Color schemes and the theory of color are somewhat complex topics.
 The theory of color is a crossroads between art and science and is a subject that has been debated for centuries, with renowned artists and scientists such as Leonardo da Vinci and Isaac Newton wading in on the debate.

-In essence, the Theory of Color helps artists and designs understand how to best mix and balance colors to create the most visually appealing combinations.
+In essence, the theory of Color helps artists and designs understand how to best mix and balance colors to create the most visually appealing combinations.